lotusdblabs/lotusdb/README.md

 # LotusDB
-LotsusDB is a fast k/v database compatible with LSM tree and B+ tree.
+LotusDB is a fast k/v database compatible with LSM tree and B+ tree.

 Key features: